PatriciaDros/environmental-operational-bi-warehouse/docs/00_documentation_index.md

 ---

-## Part II — Solution Design
+## Part II — Designing the Warehouse

-How the warehouse was designed.
+These chapters describe how the business processes were translated into a relational database design.

 | Chapter | Document |
 |---------|----------|